aosabook/500lines/objmodel/chapter.md

 the ability for a class to be a subclass of another class.
 Right from the beginning, classes will be completely regular objects, that can themselves have attributes and methods.
+A note on terminology: In this chapter I will use the word "instance" to mean "an object that is not a class".

 To start the implementation a good approach is to write a test to think about what the to-be-implemented behaviour should be.
 All tests presented in this